 Stock Options.
-Each of our non-employee directors is automatically granted a five-year non-qualified option to purchase 4,000 shares of our common stock on the first day of each fiscal year in consideration for his service as a director of NTIC and the Chairman of the Board is automatically granted an additional five-year non-qualified option to purchase 2,000 shares of our common stock on the first day of each fiscal year in consideration for his services as Chairman.
-In addition, each new non-employee director is automatically granted a five-year non-qualified option to purchase a pro rata portion of 4,000 shares of our common stock calculated by dividing the number of months remaining in the fiscal year at the time of election or appointment by 12 on the date the director is first elected or appointed as a director of NTIC.
+Each of our non-employee directors is automatically granted a non-qualified option to purchase 4,000 shares of our common stock on the first day of each fiscal year in consideration for his service as a director of NTIC and the Chairman of the Board is automatically granted an additional non-qualified option to purchase 2,000 shares of our common stock on the first day of each fiscal year in consideration for his services as Chairman.
+In addition, each new non-employee director is automatically granted a non-qualified option to purchase a pro rata portion of 4,000 shares of our common stock calculated by dividing the number of months remaining in the fiscal year at the time of election or appointment by 12 on the date the director is first elected or appointed as a director of NTIC.
 Each automatically granted option becomes exercisable, on a cumulative basis, on the one-year anniversary of the date of its grant.
 The vesting of director options was changed during fiscal 2011 on a prospective basis from a three-year annual vesting to a one-year cliff vesting to conform the vesting to prevalent market practices and to reflect the fact that directors serve for one-year terms of service.
+The term of director options was changed during fiscal 2012 on a prospective basis from a five-year term to a ten-year term to conform the term to prevalent market practices and to provide more value to NTIC's directors in consideration for their services as directors.
 The exercise price of such options is equal to the fair market value of a share of our common stock on the date of grant.